moggiex/NRF24L01-PA-LNA-Testing-Scripts/README.md

 If you've purchased the a pair (or more) of the NRF24L01P+PA+LNA transceivers , there is a lot of **old example code out there that does not work anymore** (as of 2016) and this drove me nuts.

+The standard RF24 "Getting Started" scripts that comes with the RF24 library are hardly newbie proof, these are much, much easier to use & get started quickly with (ie what I needed originally!).

 **This code will help you get you up & running *fast* !!!**

 ![NRF24L01P+PA+LNA board example](http://www.elecfreaks.com/wiki/images/1/1d/N24l01_figure20.jpg)